On November 15th — what would have been his birthday — I wrote about and remembered my brother, the man the world knew

 I continued, "I was a jabroni.
 Hulk Hogan lost a match to me on NBC.
 He liked my gimmick, and I was in main events for four months with two of those main events in Madison Square Garden."

-In my career, I have had twenty-three appearances at Madison Square Garden, with two of them being main events.
+I have had twenty-three appearances at Madison Square Garden in my career, with two of them being main events.
 Both of them were because of Hulk Hogan, so I feel like a fat girl on prom night that got a date for the dance.
 It means more to me than it would have to Elizabeth Taylor, who was able to get thousands of men!

 I told him, "I refuse to say anything bad about Hulk Hogan when that was the man who thought The Genius gimmick was marketable and enjoyable."

 Because of Hogan, I got my biggest break and got to be in main events for four months before WrestleMania VI, which was in Toronto.
 They even used Mr. Perfect and me to have the match with Ultimate Warrior, so I was a part of wrestling history.

 As a man who is about to turn 65, I still love Hulk Hogan for choosing me.
 I wasn’t chosen because I was special.
 I was special because I was chosen.